matt-winfield/epic-stack-pnpm/README.md

 Make sure you are using node 18 and pnpm 8.
 You can check with `node -v` and `pnpm -v`.

+Create a new project using
+`npx create-remix --template matt-winfield/epic-stack-pnpm`.

+When prompted, say 'no' to installing the dependencies (otherwise it will try to use npm).

 Run `pnpm install` to install dependencies.
 Then run `pnpm run setup` to configure the project for local development.